arangodb-helper/testagent/README.md

 - `--docker-endpoint` How to reach the docker host (this option can be specified multiple times to use multiple docker hosts).
 - `--docker-host-ip` IP of docker host.
 - `--docker-net-host` If set, run all containers with `--net=host`.
 (Make sure the testagent container itself is also started with `--net=host`).
 Network chaos is not supported with host networking.
+- `--force-one-shard` If set, force one shard arangodb cluster (default: false)
 - `--replication-version-2` If set, use replication version 2
+- `--return-403-on-failed-write-concern` If set, option `--cluster.failed-write-concern-status-code` will not be set for DB servers.
+Otherwise this parameter will be set to 503.
+Warning: if this option is set, getting a response 403 from coordinator will be treated as a failure. (default: false)
+- `--docker-interface` Network interface used to connect docker containers to (default: docker0)
+- `--report-dir` Directory in which failure reports will be created.
+This option can also be set with environment variable `REPORT_DIR`.
+The CLI parameter has higher priority than the envrironment variable. (default: .)
+- `--collect-metrics` If set, metrics about docker containers will be collected and saved into files.
+List of metrics that are collected: `cpu_total_usage`, `cpu_usage_in_kernelmode`, `cpu_usage_in_usermode`, `system_cpu_usage`, `memory_usage`
+- `--metrics-dir` Directory in which metrics will be stored.
+This option can also be set with environment variable `METRICS_DIR`.
+The CLI parameter has higher priority than the envrironment variable. (default: .)
+- `--privileged` If set, run all containers with `--privileged`
+- `--max-machines` Upper limit to the number of machines in a cluster (default: 10)
+- `enable-test` Enable particular test.
+This option can be specified multiple times to run multiple tests simultaneously.
+Default: run all tests.
+Available tests: `simple`, `DocColTest`, `OneShardTest`, `CommunityGraphTest`, `SmartGraphTest`, `EnterpriseGraphTest`

+### Test-specific
+Options starting with `--simple` affect only the simple test.
+All options starting with `--complex` affect all the tests in the `complex` suite.
+All options starting with `--doc` affect all the "document" tests in the `complex` suite(`DocColTest` and `OneShardTest`)
+All options starting with `--graph` affect all the "graph" tests in the `complex` suite(`CommunityGraphTest`, `SmartGraphTest`, `EnterpriseGraphTest`)
+- `--simple-max-documents` Upper limit to the number of documents created in simple test
+- `--simple-max-collections` Upper limit to the number of collections created in simple test
+- `--simple-operation-timeout` Timeout per database operation
+- `--simple-retry-timeout` How long are tests retried before giving up
+- `--complex-shards` Number of shards
+- `--complex-replicationFactor` Replication factor
+- `--complex-operation-timeout` Timeout per database operation
+- `--complex-retry-timeout` How long are tests retried before giving up
+- `--complex-step-timeout` Pause between test actions
+- `--doc-max-documents` Upper limit to the number of documents created in document collection tests
+- `--doc-batch-size` Number of documents to be created during one test step
+- `--doc-document-size` Size of payload field in bytes
+- `--doc-max-updates` Number of update operations to be performed on each document
+- `--graph-max-vertices` Upper limit to the number of vertices
+- `--graph-vertex-size` Size of the payload field in bytes in all vertices
+- `--graph-edge-size` Size of the payload field in bytes in all edges
+- `--graph-traversal-ops` How many traversal operations to perform in one test step
+- `--graph-batch-size` Number of vertices/edges to be created in one test step